hainayanda/Draftsman/README.md

 ### Using Builder

-You can build your view using [Builder](https://github.com/hainayanda/Builder) library built-in in the Draftsman by calling `builder` property and get back to Draftsman by calling `drf` again:
+You can build your view using [Builder](https://github.com/hainayanda/Builder) library built-in in the Draftsman by calling the `builder` property and get back to Draftsman by calling `drf` again:

 ```swift
 myView.drf